-- 6.7 Sutton-in-Ashfield (Sutton) town centre is the District's largest centre, designated as a sub-regional centre within the retail hierarchy.
+- 5.7 Sutton-in-Ashfield (Sutton) town centre is the District's largest centre, designated as a sub-regional centre within the retail hierarchy.
 As a retail centre, the Ashfield Retail Study considers Sutton to be performing well with a number of multiple retailers in both the convenience and comparison good sector, anchored by the centre's Asda store.
 The majority of the retail and commercial units are located within the pedestrianised area of Low Street and its adjacent streets, the Idlewells Centre and the Broad Centre at Forest Road / Station Road.
-Beyond the town centre there are a number of out-of-centre retail providers; Homebase, Aldi and Wickes on Station Road and the B&Q Superstore located to the north east of the centre. - 6.8 Lying adjacent to the town centre, Outram Street is a local shopping centre serving the surrounding residential communities with a range of services and facilities.
-In line with Policy SH2, the Council will seek to retain a strong retail character, whilst enabling appropriate diversification to help sustain the vitality and viability of this local centre. - 6.9 Despite the relative strength of the town centre, Sutton faces continued competition from its neighbouring sub-regional centre of Mansfield and larger centre such as Nottingham, Sheffield / Meadowhall and Derby.
-Whilst it cannot compete directly with these large centres, there is a need to ensure its role as a sub-regional centre is strengthened to retain its market share and compete with equivalent centres such as Mansfield.
-To aid this process, the Council commissioned a town centre masterplan for Sutton.
+Beyond the town centre there are a number of out-of-centre retail providers; Homebase, Aldi and Wickes on Station Road and the B&Q Superstore located to the north east of the centre. - 5.8 Lying adjacent to the town centre, Outram Street is a local shopping centre serving the surrounding residential communities with a range of services and facilities.
+In line with Policy SH2, the Council will seek to retain a strong retail character within this local centre, whilst enabling appropriate diversification to help sustain the vitality and viability of this local centre. - 5.9 Despite the relative strength of the town centre, Sutton faces continued competition from its neighbouring sub-regional centre of Mansfield and larger centre such as Nottingham, Sheffield / Meadowhall and Derby.
+Whilst it cannot compete directly with these large centres, there is a need to ensure its role as a sub-regional centre is strengthened and sustained to retain its market share and compete with equivalent centres such as Mansfield.
+To aid this process, the Council commissioned a town centre masterplan for Sutton in 2007, which is now in the process of being updated by the Council.